Putting it to Work

 Content © Alfred Arnold, 2002 (original HERE).
-Modified by Major Tom.
+Edited by Major Tom.

 The so-called Lacuna Planar is the planar used in IBM's PS/2

 Models 76i/s and 77i/s.
 While the 'i' and 's' variants only differ in an

 additional Future Domain SCSI-controller added to the base configuration, the